 To use Accountant's Review, choose File Save Copy or Backup.
-Select the Create a File to Send to Your Accountant option and then follow the onscreen instructions.
-You will be able to import the accountant's changes later.
+Select the Accountant's Copy option and then follow the onscreen instructions.
+You'll be able to import the accountant's changes later.
 If you need help with this feature, you should talk to your accountant.